Sup123101/AirStrike/README.md

 Left Joystick to accelerate or move left or right\
 R1 to Fire, R2 to Switch Weapon\
 PS Button to go to Menu/Settings\

+Build:\
+Pre-built Mac app of the game is inside the macOS build folder (root of this repository)\
+Best to use good or above quality (as mouse rate gets too slow below)\